 This plan is compliant with both 935 CMR 500.000, 935 CMR 501.000 and 935 CMR 502.000 ("the Regulations").

-Mass Alternative Care is committed to being compliant with all regulations and any other requirements or sub-regulatory guidance issued by the Massachusetts Cannabis Control Commission ("CNB" or "the Commission") and any other requirements or sub-regulatory guidance issued by any other regulatory agency.
+Mass Alternative Care is committed to being compliant with all regulations outlined in the Regulations and any other requirements or sub-regulatory guidance issued by the Massachusetts Cannabis Control Commission ("CNB") or any other regulatory agency.